Tornquist/tornquist.github.io/_projects/00_arcade_classics.md

 rel_sort: 1
 ---

-During the GDC 2008, Microsoft announced that their XNA development platform powering Xbox Live Indie Games would be extended to their Zune MP3 player.
+During the GDC 2008 conference, Microsoft announced that the XNA development platform powering Xbox Live Indie Games would be extended to their Zune MP3 player.
 This was the first time that I had the skill, hardware, and timing of a new platform all line up together.
 I immediately jumped on it, and released the first